Calculate your Property’s RevPAR

 Why is your RevPAR important?

-There are a number of useful metrics in the hotel industry that can inform your hotel revenue management strategy and the success of your pricing strategies in relation to direct bookings.
+There are a number of key metrics in the hotel industry that can inform your hotel revenue management strategy and the success of your pricing strategies in relation to direct bookings.
 RevPAR is among the most revealing metrics because it provides you with a clear idea of your hotel’s performance in terms of your revenue management strategy.

 Unlike other KPIs, RevPAR takes both occupancy rate and ADR into account.
 As such, it gives you an accurate figure you can use to inspire growth and productivity.